DAI 2026 · Hong Kong8th International Conference on Distributed AIHong Kong · Nov 29 - Dec 2, 2026

 Call · 08

-Public Record and Benchmark
+Public Record, Presentation, and Benchmark

 DAI 2026 aims to make the AI Paper Track useful not only as a presentation venue and public research record, but also as infrastructure for future research on AI research agents and AI-assisted peer review.
 Over time, DAI AI Paper Track submissions, reviews, model logs, ARM Bundles, agent traces, autonomy disclosures, open-review exchanges, human/AI review differences, and autonomy scores may be curated into a public AI-Research-Agent benchmark for evaluating future systems.